Matt L's Posts

 Anyway, it’s a great film.

-The longest movie you've ever sat through almost 4 years ago
+The longest movie you've ever sat through over 4 years ago

 Satantango at 450 minutes.
 There was an intermission for dinner.
 Quite an experience.
 Better on the big screen.